 Today, XFINITY has some astoundingly fast options.
 In certain areas, the company offers downstream speeds up to 2 Gbps as part of their Gigabit Pro plans.
 However, XFINITY’s lower tier options — ranging between 10 and 75 Mbps — are likely more cost-effective for normal Internet users.

 Cox and Windstream have plans available for up to 100 Mbps, but again, the availability of those speeds may be limited based on location.
-Time Warner Cable, AT&T, and CenturyLink provide speeds between 40 and 50 Mbps, which is plenty fast for most standard Internet activities.
+Time Warner Cable and AT&T provide speeds between 40 and 50 Mbps, and CeturyLink packages range from 10 Mbps up to 1,000 Mbps, most of which are plenty fast for most standard Internet activities.

 It’s no surprise that the bottom line for choosing an ISP is often how much it’s going to cost every month.
 Internet plans vary widely, ranging from as little as $15 to over $200 per month.
 Factors that impact monthly costs include the type of service, speeds, and whether or not the service is combined in a bundle for a discounted rate.
 First-time customers also often have access to better prices than those available to people who already have an account.

 Most providers offer an introductory package at a reasonable price, usually starting at close to $20 per month.
 Time Warner offers one of the cheapest standard plans for just $15 per month.
-CenturyLink and Frontier both have Internet packages that start around $20 per month.
+Frontier has Internet packages that start around $20 per month.
+CenturyLink starts at $45 per month.
 XFINITY, Charter Spectrum, and Cox all start their basic stand-alone Internet plans between $30 and $45 for monthly service.
 Some of the most expensive plans on the market are from XFINITY, which has fast options available in limited areas for as much as $300 per month.

 Other typical plans across most fiber, cable, and DSL providers range from $30 to $80 per month, depending on the services included.
 Time Warner, for instance, has 16 different cable Internet package options that range from the aforementioned stand-alone Internet for $15 per month to a bundle with over 200 cable channels, phone service, and Internet downstream speeds up to 50 Mbps for around $130 each month.